MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_03_Managing_Windows_Server.md

 1. On the **All connections** page, select **+ Add**.
 1. In the Add or create resources pane, on the **Servers** tile, select **Add**.
 1. In the **Server name** text box, enter **sea-dc1.contoso.com**.
+1. 1.
+When prompted, sign in by using the credentials provided by the instructor.

+   > **Note**: To perform single sign-on, you would need to set up Kerberos constrained delegation.

 #### Task 3: Configure Windows Admin Center extensions